sharnoff/website/content/blog-posts/hello-world.md

 Hey there!
 Welcome.

 Who am I?
-My name is Max, but anything beyond that isn't too important -- identity is a funny thing.
+My name is Max, but anything beyond that isn't too important -- identity isn't quite as static as people like to think.
 At time of writing (Jan 2022), I'm an undergrad computer scientist at the University of Oxford, originally from California.

 In any case, this blog exists because enough people said I should -- and things like "that's a cool idea! you should write a blog post about it!"